 UPGRADE TO ETHERNET – MAKE THE SWITCH

-In this environment, many fiber ethernet equipment vendors have flourished; a few that currently lead the pack include: Juniper Networks, Cisco, Tejas, and ECI Tekecin.
-Emerging market countries such as India are also seeing the rise of fiber ethernet where companies like Ciena, Extreme, Brocade and Foundry continue to thrive.
+In this environment, many fast ethernet equipment vendors have flourished; a few that currently lead the pack include: Juniper Networks, Cisco, Tejas, and ECI Tekecin.
+Emerging market countries such as India are also seeing the rise of fast ethernet where companies like Ciena, Extreme, Brocade and Foundry continue to thrive.

-If your bandwidth needs have escalated – or are predicted to increase – switching to fiber ethernet offers many advantages.
+If your bandwidth needs have escalated – or are predicted to increase – switching to fast ethernet offers many advantages.
 Consider how you'll SCORE:

 Scalability – Bandwidth can be adjusted quickly and conveniently, with the ease of just a phone call to your carrier.
 Then, within a few hours, or as many as a few days, depending on your set-up, your bandwidth needs can be throttled up to meet your new requirements.
 No waiting for weeks and the cost to change is minimal.

-Cost-effectiveness – In meeting requirements for escalating bandwidth – fiber ethernet technology provides the opportunity to gain more bandwidth at lower cost per bit.
+Cost-effectiveness – In meeting requirements for escalating bandwidth – fast ethernet technology provides the opportunity to gain more bandwidth at lower cost per bit.
 In fact, the higher your bandwidth...the more you save.
-If you're building does not have a fiber ethernet connection; Ethernet over Copper represents a cost effective solution.
+If you're building does not have a fast ethernet connection; Ethernet over Copper represents a cost effective solution.

-Opportunity – If fiber ethernet is available the cost per bit will be lower than legacy T1–DS3 technology.
-If not, you can use SD-WAN and any combination of EoC, cable, cellular, and satellite to obtain a virtual pipe that will be at least as reliable as a fiber ethernet connection.
+Opportunity – If fast ethernet is available the cost per bit will be lower than legacy T1–DS3 technology.
+If not, you can use SD-WAN and any combination of EoC, cable, cellular, and satellite to obtain a virtual pipe that will be at least as reliable as a fast ethernet connection.
 And, it will likely be less expensive.

 Ease – Ethernet over Copper installation can be accomplished conveniently, compared to Legacy Solutions.